AzureBrasil-cloud/ai-training-session-microsoft-agent-framework/README.md

-# ai-training-session-v2
+# ai-training-session
-Repo for our exclusive training session teste
+Repo for our exclusive training session about Microsoft Agent Framework